mehwaffle10/Waffle_Balance/README.md

 - Collide with enemy arrows
 - Have 5x the amount of health (will last 5x longer when climbed on)

+### Water Arrows
+- Cost 20 coins for 1 instead of 15

 ### Fire Arrows
+- Cost 50 coins for 2 instead of 30
 - Always flare even if not on flammable surface
 - Ignite instantly on contact
 - Added animation and sound for instant feedback
 - Collide with enemy trampolines
 - Fire arrow flares don't do an extra half heart to things they ignite
 	- Direct arrow hits still do full damage plus burn damage

+### Bomb Arrows
+- Cost 100 coins for 1 instead of 50

 ## KNIGHT SHOP